-I play a Bach Stradivarius®, L bore, 229 Bell, Malone MC2 leadpipe and tuning crook, Bach heavy valve caps, Curry action rods, and turquoise valve buttons.
+I play a Bach Stradivarius®, L bore, 229 Bell, Malone MC2 leadpipe and tuning crook, Bach heavy valve caps, Curry action rods, and Curry lightweight gold plated valve buttons.
 The instrument is silver plated.
 This horn has a pre-strike valve cluster with a post-strike rest of the horn.
 It is the best playing Bach C I've ever had the chance to play.
-This trumpet works best with a Monette STC-1 weight C1-5M trumpet mouthpiece.
+This trumpet works best with a Monette STC-1 weight C1-5M Resonance trumpet mouthpiece.

 I also own a Monette 61X C "Classic" trumpet, but a little different from the ones made a few years ago.
 It is brush gold plated, and has the new, larger Raja bell design, special STC-1 leadpipe design and new valve cluster that makes this horn much more than just an "up to date 61X".
 David built this horn as a prototype to the "classic" reissue series for the 15th anniversary of the Monette Corp.
 One of the finest C trumpets I've ever played.

 I also own a I play a Bach Stradivarius® Rotary C trumpet in lacquer.
 This horn has rotary valves and a 255 bell.
 It plays very well.
 It is a very special horn with a great tone and warm sound.
-It has a pitch adjustment trigger on the third valve slide, but the intonation and tone are superb, so it is not often used.
+It has a pitch adjustment trigger on the third valve slide, but the intonation and tone are superb, so the trigger is not often used.
 I find a Breslmair G2 cup with a Monette B1-1 rim or Bach 1C rim (depending upon tonal color desired) makes this rotary trumpet really special.

 I play a Kanstul CC920 with separate leadpipes for the Bb and A sides of the instrument.
 It is an outstanding piccolo trumpet, and having played and owned several fine makes, the Kanstul is the best available piccolo trumpet for players who can afford to own and use only one instrument for solo and orchestral work.
 I use a Monette AP4S (cornet shank) mouthpiece with this horn.
 The horn also works wonderfully with a Bach 3C cornet shank mouthpiece with a 117 backbore, and lately I've been experimenting with a Bach 7E with a cornet shank on this trumpet as well.

-My flugelhorn is the newly designed Conn Vintage One flugelhorn in silver, with a rose brass bell and cool wood handled third valve trigger mechanism.
+My flugelhorn is a Conn Vintage One flugelhorn in silver, with a rose brass bell and cool wood handled third valve trigger mechanism.
 I have been using either a gold plated CKB 3FL or a custom cut Monette B1-5FL mouthpiece on this horn, and it seems to be the perfect mouthpiece for this truly outstanding flugelhorn.

 I am the Calendar Editor for the International Trumpet Guild.